oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/shannonization/README.md

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Linux* Ubuntu* 18.04; Windows* 10
-| Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX FPGA)
+| Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler
 | What you will learn               | How to make FPGA-specific optimizations to remove computation from the critical path and improve f<sub>MAX</sub>/II
 | Time to complete                  | 45 minutes